confluentinc/ksqldb-recipes/docs/social/online-matches/index.md

 ### Stepping Through Conversations Automatically

 If our data sets were tiny, we'd be done - we can see by eye which conversations match.
-To scale this up, let's teach ksqldb to step through that sorted array of `message_times` and track the steps of the conversation flowing back and forth.
+To scale this up, let's teach ksqlDB to step through that sorted array of `message_times` and track the steps of the conversation flowing back and forth.
 We can do with the `REDUCE` function.